-Anxiety is a hot topic among social media.
+Anxiety and anxiety treatments are a hot topic among social media.
 This is not surprising considering anxiety disorders affect 40 million adults in the United States each year.
-Sadly, less than 40% receive treatment, according to the ADAA (Anxiety and Depression Association of America).
+Sadly, less than 40% receive anxiety treatment, according to the ADAA (Anxiety and Depression Association of America).
 Anxiety treatments with ketamine can help.

 There is also a strikingly high number of children (ages 13-18) suffering from anxiety disorders, from 25-32%, depending on various credible resources. (see “More Resources” below)